jcnelson/nftree/README.md

 only instantiated once there is demand for them, which prevents the blockchain from getting clogged.

-Two of the three problems with the state-of-the-art way of minting NFTs have to do with creating the right incentives for a successful NFT project.
+Two of the problems with the state-of-the-art way of minting NFTs have to do with creating the right incentives for a successful NFT project.
 NFTrees address these two problems by introducing a _mining_ protocol, modeled after how an arcade makes money.